 The roadmap to success, for establishing this culture, comprises identifying specific, measurable, achievable and realistic goals and working for it as a team.
 An employee lifecycle starting from onboarding to allocation to projects, changes in activities and remuneration, all of these require a stage where direct information is gathered on the degree of satisfaction for company processes.
 Measuring and sharing individual and collective performance keeps the employee at the center of the model.
 By giving them the models to engage in the organization, the company is actually giving them ideas to engage and keep the customers happy.

-When a company puts employees first, the satisfaction of everybody else with the company will follow.
+When a company shifts centricity and puts employees first, the satisfaction of everybody else with the company will follow.
 Optimal customer experience is directly related to the organizational environment and culture.
 Hence, in Ann Frey’s words, a company should